estuary/flow/site/docs/reference/Connectors/capture-connectors/gitlab.md

 ### Using OAuth2 to authenticate with GitLab in the Flow web app

-* A GitLab user account with access to the repositories of interest, and which is a member of organizations of interest.
+* A GitLab user account with [access](https://docs.gitlab.com/ee/user/permissions.html) to the repositories of interest, and which is a member of organizations of interest.
+[How to add a member](https://docs.gitlab.com/ee/user/project/members/#add-users-to-a-project).

 ### Configuring the connector specification manually using personal access token